nelsondaza/sndlatr/README.md

 # SndLatr source code

-I (developer of sndlatr) no longer have the time to actively continue developing or maintaining SndLatr with the attribution it deservers.
+I (developer of sndlatr) no longer have the time to actively continue developing or maintaining SndLatr with the dedication it deservers.

 Nathan Latka (http://nathanlatka.com/) has taken over the existing Chrome Extension item and will probably take over the existing server infrastructure and user base in a while.
 He intends to continue operating the service, professionalize it, and possibly commercialize/monetize it in the future.